jfcarr/go-ssh/README.md

 Argument | Description
 -------- | -----------
--d DESCRIPTION, --description DESCRIPTION | Connect using the host definition that matches DESCRIPTION -p, --password | Prompt the user for a password, regardless of the password type.
+-d DESCRIPTION, --description DESCRIPTION | Connect using the host definition that matches DESCRIPTION -t TYPE, --type TYPE | Connection type, 'ssh' or 'sftp'.
+Optional: defaults to 'ssh'.
+-p, --password | Prompt the user for a password, regardless of the password type.
 -l, --list | Display a list of all host definition entries.

-For example, to connect using the "u50" host definition, you'd invoke the script as follows:
+For example, to connect as ssh, using the "u50" host definition, you'd invoke the script as follows:

 ```bash
 go_ssh -d u50